 4721 Soco Road, Maggie Valley NC • 828-926-0285

 Located less than 5 miles from Maggie Valley (and a close drive from Waynesville), the Cataloochee Ski Area’s Tube World features specially crafted tubes, a “magic carpet” lift, and a snow-covered run.

 The park uses two snowmaking guns that can create snow at up to 80 gallons per minute, and over a distance of up to 50 yards.

 There’s no on-site lodging at the Cataloochee Ski Area, but they have lodging partners nearby.

 We recommend staying at Cozy Creek Cottages, The Five Star Inn, a 3BR Luxury Log Cabin, or a 3BR Maggie Valley Retreat with hot tub.
 If you want to rent a cozy cabin or a larger vacation home in the area, check out VRBO.

-And since Maggie Valley is only 30 minutes from the eastern entrance to Great Smoky Mountains National Park, make some time to explore America’s most visited national park!
+Since Maggie Valley is only 30 minutes from the eastern entrance to Great Smoky Mountains National Park, you should also make some time to explore America’s most visited national park!

 7420 Dillard Road, Scaly Mountain NC • 828-526-3737